Knowledge hub

 What's the difference between slice thickness and slice increment?

 Slice thickness and slice increment are central concepts that surround CT/MRI imaging.
-Slice thickness refers to the (often axial) resolution of the scan (2 mm in the illustration).
-Slice increment refers to the movement of the table/scanner for scanning the next slice (varying from 1 mm to 4 mm in the illustration below).
+Slice thickness refers to the (often axial) resolution of the scan (2 mm in the illustration below).
+Slice increment refers to the movement of the table/scanner for scanning the next slice (varying from 1 mm to 4 mm in the illustration).

 It is acceptable and common to have an overlap in these values.
 The slice thickness is an important factor in understanding the resolution of your images.
 If the scan has a slice increment greater than the slice thickness, there is no information about the skipped section, so anatomical information or objects might not show up on the scan.